 When a DDL-based lockless change task is running, database owners can perform the following steps to manage the change process:

-- Click the ID of the task that you want to manage.
+- Click the task number of the task that you want to manage.
 The Execution details dialog box appears.

 - In the Lock-Free structure change message, view the progress information of the task.
 Note If you need to specify the data amount for each copy operation to meet your specific business requirements, seek for after-sales support.